SixArm/sixarm-company-consulting-agreement/README.md

 ### 5.1.
 Agreement to resolve claims

-We use the American Arbitration Association (AAA) standard procedures for mediation and non-binding arbitration.
+If any controversy or claim arises out of or relating to this contract, we will use the American Arbitration Association (AAA) standard procedures for mediation and non-binding arbitration.

 ### 5.2.
 Mediation